Labour Isn't Working

 "Labour Isn't Working" was an advertising campaign in the United Kingdom.
 It was run by the Conservative Party in 1978 in anticipation that Labour Party Prime Minister James Callaghan would call a general election.
 It was revived for the general election campaign the next year, after the government lost a vote of no confidence in the wake of the Winter of Discontent.
 It was designed by advertising agency Saatchi & Saatchi.

 History

-In 1978, unemployment was high by post-war UK standards: between 5 and 6% (though the unemployment rate has remained at or above these levels for most of the UK's subsequent history).
+In 1978, unemployment was high by post-war UK standards with 1.6 million unemployed, between 5 and 6% (though the unemployment rate has remained at or above these levels for most of the UK's subsequent history).

 The poster's design was a picture of a snaking dole queue outside of an unemployment office.
 Above it was the slogan "Labour isn't working" with the phrase "Britain's better off with the Conservatives" in a smaller text below.

 The picture in the poster originally planned for 100 extras to be used for the picture.
 However, only 20 volunteers from the Hendon Young Conservatives turned up to be photographed.
 The desired effect was achieved by photographing the same people repeatedly and then striping them together.

 The picture was used in the 1979 election campaign with the slogan "Labour still isn't working."